faguccio/groupchatINF226/README.md

     - when performing the retrieveng query, the `sender` and `recipients` field are controlled accordingly

 ## How can you know that you security is good enough? (traceability)

+In order to discover possible security breaches, a logging system it's implemented.
+The file it's called `mordor.log`, and it stores:
+- logged in/out users
+- all the `http` requests
+- the results of the queries that are done.

+In this way, we have a very good understanding on the